GDQuest/website/content/tutorial/godot/gdscript/debugging/index.md

 +++
-title = "Getting started with debugging" description = "Learn how to debug your project in Godot with the debugger" author = "razoric" coAuthors = ["nathan"]
+title = "Getting started with debugging in Godot" description = "Learn how to debug your project in Godot with the debugger" author = "razoric" coAuthors = ["nathan"]